In

 switcher with lots of cameras wired to each other,

-like a sporting event using a remote video truck to capture
+like a sporting event using a video truck to capture

 a live game.
 While this method uses more time

-to setup, more crew, more equipment and it cost
+to setup, more crew, more equipment and it costs

 in the editing room.